jefferyklass8/jefferyklass8/README.md

 # <samp>Welcome to my GitHub Profile! ✨</samp>

 <samp>Hello!
-I'm Luiso, I build software that simplifies complex challenges, with the end-user in mind at every step.
+I'm Jeffery, I build software that simplifies complex challenges, with the end-user in mind at every step.
 My approach is focused on clarity, simplicity, and long-term maintainability.</samp>

 <samp>I specialize in developing intuitive, user-centered platforms that not only solve immediate problems but also evolve with the user’s needs.
 Every project I take on is an opportunity to learn, grow, and create technology that connects people and makes a meaningful impact.
 Let's build something amazing!</samp>